Kernix13/beginner-git-commands/README.md

 git diff filename.ext
 git fetch
 git fetch upstream
-clear, q, Q, exit
+clear, q, Q, exit, ESC, :WQ, ENTER, pwd (command-line commands)
 ```

-I am not sure what these commands do, mostly because I believe these are advanced git commands:
+I am not sure what these commands do, mostly because I believe these are advanced git commands but I have either used them with help from other people, or they are from my many pages of git notes:

 ```
 git reset